-Creation Through International Collaboration
+Creation through International Collaboration

-Beautiful Trauma -Behind the Scenes-
+Beautiful Trauma -Behind the Seen-

 A program that presents a full-size work developed from a small work originally produced as part of the previous year’s international collaborative workshop.
-Beautiful Trauma -Behind the Scenes- by Indonesian director Yustiansyah Lesmana, created under the theme of “makeup”, will be presented.
+Beautiful Trauma -Behind the Seen- by Indonesian director Yustiansyah Lesmana, created under the theme of “makeup”, will be presented.

 【Reservation】Please click desired date and time.